 In 1924, the club moved to its current location.
 JA Steer and James Braid added character to a flattish site in the form of hills, hollows, and bunkers.
 There are urban legends of a bunker for every day of the year but in fact, there are only 118.
 The course received a little upgrade in 1931 when JA Steer returned to raise it to a ‘Championship’ caliber.

 It would next be Dave Thomas who would alter the course in 1977.
 Bunker profiles were raised, greens were reshaped, pines were planted along with rhododendrons.
 Donald Steel has thus far had the final word on the bunkering and minor improvements since 2003.

-Despite being inland, the course has a links feel to it and the reverted bunkers throughout do much to reinforce this notion.
-With five par 5's, Fairhaven Golf Club offer chances to score and despite the penal bunkering, it can yield opportunities for birdie or better.
+Despite being inland, the course has a ‘linksy’ feel to it and the reverted bunkers throughout do much to reinforce this notion.
+With five par 5’s, Fairhaven Golf Club offers chances to score.
+Additionally, despite penal bunkering, it can yield opportunities for birdie or better.

 As taken from his book, Golf Architecture, Alister MacKenzie felt the following were essential: The course, where possible, should be arranged in two loops of nine holes.
 There should be a large proportion of good two-shot holes and at least four one-shot holes.
 There should be little walking between...